Guillermo Rigondeaux: Inactivity

 Rigondeaux returned to training on 25 July 2018.
 On 2 August, Rigondeaux and Roc Nation Sports came to a mutual agreement to terminate their contract.
 With a year left on the contract, Dino Duva told ESPN, "We weren't able to come up with anything significant for him, and he's in the later part of his career, so if he's a free agent, maybe he can go make a fight for himself.
 We're OK with that and we wish him the best."
 Roc Nation promoted Rigondeaux in four bouts.

 On 20 November 2018, it was reported that Rigondeaux started training with Veteran trainer Ronnie Shields.
 Shields, a well known trainer who also trained Cuban boxer Erislandy Lara at the time, welcomed Rigondeaux to his training base in Houston, Texas.

-Return at super featherweight

 After signing with advisor Al Haymon, now fighting under the Premier Boxing Champions banner, it was announced on 29 November, Rigondeaux would make his ring return on either 22 December 2018 or 13 January 2019.
 It was reported that he would return to super bantamweight, but could see a move up to featherweight.
 Rigondeaux's co-manager Alex Bornote later confirmed he would fight on a date in January 2019.